ethanjli/ublue-forklift-sysext-demo/README.md

     1. rebooting (on a custom OS image which integrates Forklift with `/var/lib/extensions` and `/var/lib/confexts`, such as this repo's OS image); or
-    2. running some other command/script which re-mounts `/var/lib/extensions` and
+    2. running some command/script which re-mounts `/var/lib/extensions` and `/var/lib/confexts` and
-       `/var/lib/confexts` and then reloads systemd's view of the sysexts/confexts (such as the `/usr/bin/forklift-stage-apply-systemd` script provided by this repo's OS image).
+       then reloads systemd's view of the sysexts/confexts (such as the `/usr/bin/forklift-stage-apply-systemd` script provided by this repo's OS image).

   I'm potentially interested in the following possibilities:

-    1. making a separate tool using the same internal code as Forklift which provides a CLI specifically for managing sysexts/confexts (and perhaps tighter integration for systemd and management of FS mounts); or
+    1. making a separate tool using the same internal code as Forklift but provides a CLI designed specifically for managing sysexts/confexts (and perhaps tighter integration for systemd and management of FS mounts); or
     2. adjusting the design of what is currently implemented in Forklift so that it's a bit nicer